 For your perusal, here’s a handy pictorial reference to the vast, terrifying vistas of space-time

-According to superstring theory, there are at least ten dimensions in the universe (M-theory actually suggests that there are 11 dimensions to spacetime; bosonic string theories suggest 26 dimensions).
+According to superstring theory, there are at least 10 dimensions in the universe (M-theory actually suggests that there are 11 dimensions to spacetime; bosonic string theories suggest 26 dimensions).

 That’s a bit of a mind-boggler: Most people understand the basic three dimensions, and many know that the fourth dimension is probably time.
-But what, exactly, are the dimensions beyond those?
+But what, exactly, are full 10 dimensions?

 Inspired by a recent article at Phys.org that broke down the main ten; here’s a handy visual guide to orienting yourself to superstring theory and your place in the infinite, neverending mindf*ck we call “reality.”